What is Circular Economy and Circularity?

 What is Circular Economy?

-Mike Fernandes, Owner of StrategyMakers Consulting explains how circular economy expands on sustainability concepts—reduce, reuse, recycle recover—applying systematic ways to extract value from the supply chain.
+Mike Fernandes, Owner of StrategyMakers Consulting explains how circular economy expands on sustainability concepts—reduce, reuse, recycle, recover—applying systematic ways to extract value from the supply chain.

 The Manitoba Supply Chain Context